graldij/graldij.github.io/content/_index.md

 ## News

-- 06/2025: I am excited to share our newest paper on [*The Importance of Being Lazy*](https://openreview.net/forum?id=edhBkkYS8R), which I will present in Vancouver 🇨🇦 for ICML in July!
+- 06/2025: I am excited to share our newest paper on [_The Importance of Being Lazy_](https://openreview.net/forum?id=edhBkkYS8R) in Continual Learning, which I will present in Vancouver 🇨🇦 for ICML in July!
 - 06/2025: I am extremely happy to share that I will be joining the lab of Anastasia Koloskova in Zurich 🇨🇭 as a PhD student in September 🤩🎉!
 - 03/2025: I have officially completed my Master of Science in EEIT from ETH Zurich 👨🏼‍🎓!
 - 12/2024: I will be in Vancouver 🇨🇦 for NeurIPS this week, presenting our newest Workshop [paper](https://openreview.net/forum?id=TYPBYgWyw8)!
 - 05/2024: I am excited to be in Vienna 🇦🇹 for ICLR this week to present our work on [Transformer Fusion](https://arxiv.org/abs/2310.05719)!

 ## Selected Publications

-- *The Importance of Being Lazy: Scaling Limits of Continual Learning*
+- _The Importance of Being Lazy: Scaling Limits of Continual Learning_
   <div class="pub-entry">
     <div class="pub-authors">
       <u><b>J. Graldi</b><sup>*</sup></u>,